 What to AVOID

 – includes soft drinks, fruit juices, cookies, cakes, cakes, cookies

 - starch – both potatoes and rice are high in starches…which means they are high in carbs.
 As a diabetic, I typically fall below 30g of carbs but never above 50g per day.
 Do you really want to use that up on one (1) potato? or exceed 30g on 1 cup of rice? …not including the condiments you put on, in or around it to make it palatable.
 Plus… make no mistake, eating 30g at once will cause your BG to spike.

 - grains – especially wheat (gluten) in ANY form, flour, pasta, breads, crackers, cakes etc

 - Legumes – including beans and peanuts.
 Peanuts are technically a legume and not a nut.

 - high carb fruits – especially bananas, pineapple,

 - “reduced fat” – why? typically they are reducing natural fats AND they usually add sugar to compensate.

 - Meats – beef, pork, fish, poultry, eggs, etc. Organ Meats are particularly high in nutritional value.

 - Veggies – low carb veggies are best such as greens, cauliflower, broccoli, green peppers, celery, asparagus

 - Drinks – water, tea and coffee unsweetened.
 I do use coconut oil and butter in my coffee, occasionally cream.

-Condiments/Spices – Louisiana Hot Sauce, Tabasco, Black and Red Pepper and mustard.
+- Condiments/Spices – Slap Ya Mama, Louisiana Hot Sauce, Salt, Tabasco, Black and Red Pepper and mustard.
 As with everything, check the ingredients.

 Occasionally I will Consume….

-Wine – once a month I will drink wine, always red and usually a Merlot or Cabernet Sauvignion.
+- Wine – once a week or two I will drink wine.
+Always a dry red and usually a Merlot or Cabernet Sauvignion.
 For me, occasional alcohol and diabetes is ok, I know others who use it sparingly as well.

 - Vinegar – apple cider on salads or greens.

 - Cheese – typically I will add cheese to my LC Caulicrust pizza or my LC Primal Chili, but I do try to limit.

 - EVOO – Extra Virgin Olive Oil, also on salads or slaw but also for low to medium temperature cooking.

 - Nuts – walnuts, pecans, cashews, etc. Just an ounce or a handful a day.

-- Low Carb Fruits but not daily, blueberries, raspberries
+- Low Carb Fruits but not daily, blueberries, raspberries and avocados of course. :)